Nkortega21/ML-Melanoma-Detection-Model/README.md

 - Displays prediction and confidence percentage.

-- Suggested actions are updated:
+### Suggested Actions Based on the Result of the Uploaded Image:

+#### **Malignant**:
-  - **Malignant**: Consult a dermatologist and take preventive actions.
+- Consult a dermatologist immediately.
+- Avoid sun exposure and use sunscreen daily.
+- Prepare for diagnostic tests such as a biopsy.
+- Explore treatment options, including surgery, radiation, and immunotherapy.
+- Join a support group for melanoma patients and caregivers.

+#### **Benign**:
-  - **Benign**: Monitor the lesion and schedule regular skin checks.
+- Monitor the lesion for changes in size, color, or shape.
+- Schedule regular skin checks with a dermatologist.
+- Use sunscreen to protect your skin.

  ## Answer of The Question